preranasharma367-web/Wipro-PBL-Training/Introduction_to_RDBMS/Mini_Project/Normalization_Mini_Project.md

 ### Result

 The table is now in **Third Normal Form (3NF)** because the transitive dependency has been removed by separating the Sports and Fees information.
+---

+# Conclusion

+This mini project demonstrates the process of database normalization.

+- **1NF** removes repeating groups and ensures atomic values.
+- **2NF** removes partial dependencies.
+- **3NF** removes transitive dependencies.

+Normalization improves database design by reducing redundancy, improving consistency, and maintaining data integrity.

+---

+# Learning Outcome

+After completing this mini project, I learned:

+- The importance of database normalization.
+- How to convert tables into 1NF, 2NF, and 3NF.
+- How normalization improves database efficiency and consistency.